What Is the Kuwait Indemnity Calculator?

 This cap is critical for long-serving employees.
 If you have worked 20 years at a salary that would generate 25+ months of indemnity mathematically, you will only receive 18 months.
 The calculator applies this cap automatically — if your result hits the ceiling, that is why.

-Resignation vs Termination in Kuwait: The Numbers Are Identical
+Resignation vs Termination in Kuwait: How the Rules Differ

 The exception: if you are dismissed for gross misconduct under Article 41 of the Labour Law (theft, assault, serious breach of duty), the employer may apply to the court to deny indemnity — but this requires a court order, not a unilateral employer decision.